jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 f(z) =  \frac{1}{1 + e^{-(-0.6)}} = 0.3543
 $$

 Each node will have its own set of weight (W) and bias (b).
 From the left most layer, we compute the output of each node and we feed forward the output to the next layer.
 Eventually, the right most layer is the likeliness for each object classification (a school bus, an airplane or a truck).
-In this exercise, we supply all the weight and bias values for each node to our android Pieter.
+In this exercise, we supply all the weight and bias values to our android Pieter.
 But as the term "deep learning" may imply, by the end of this tutorial, Pieter will learn those parameters by himself.
 We still miss a few pieces for the puzzle.
-But the network diagram and the equations above alreday lay down the foundation of a deep learning network.
+But the network diagram and the equations above already lay down the foundation of a deep learning network.
 In fact, this simple design can recognize the zip code written on a envelop with reasonable high accuracy.

 #### XOR
 For the skeptics, we will build an exclusive "or" (a xor b) using a similar approach: